firebase/firebase-ios-sdk/Firebase/Auth/Docs/threading.md

 This document describes how Firebase Auth maintains thread-safety.
-The Firebase Auth library (not including Firebase Auth UI and Auth Provider UIs for now) must be thread-safe, meaning deveopers are free to call any method in any thread at any time.
+The Firebase Auth library (not including Firebase Auth UI and Auth Provider UIs for now) must be thread-safe, meaning developers are free to call any method in any thread at any time.
 Thus, all code that may take part in race conditions must be protected in some way.